Skip to Content

 Denali National Park opens in the third week of May, and its landscapes can greatly differ from those much further south.

 Waterfalls are impressive in May, as melting snow creates gushing torrents.
 Tracy Arm and Endicott Arm Fjords are magnificent in May.
-The Misty Fjords boat excursion also allows you to view beautiful cascades in May.
+I took the Misty Fjords boat excursion in May, which gave closer access to the cascades.

 Another must-see waterfall is Nugget Falls in Juneau.
 A short hike accesses it in the Mendenhall Glacier recreational area.

-Should you see any wildlife, they’ll still be donning their winter coats.
+In spring, wildlife are still donning their winter coats.
 As the weeks’ progress, bears, sheep, moose, and lynx will be shredding their coats to welcome the warmer weather.

 6. You’ll See Snow Without Winter Weather

-If you’re cruising to Hubbard Glacier, the surrounding mountains will still be white with thick snow.
-The white landscape blends with the glacial ice to provide picture-perfect photos.
+On my Hubbard Glacier cruise in May, the surrounding mountains were white with thick snow.
+The white landscape blended with the glacial ice to provide picture-perfect photos.

 Tracy Arm and Endicott Arm fjords will also glisten with snow.
-However, if you cruise in early May, ice often prevents cruise ships from accessing the glaciers.
+However, when cruising in early May, ice often prevents cruise ships from accessing the glaciers.
 So, choose a late May itinerary instead.

 In Skagway, journeys by train or vehicle into the Yukon in British Columbia will still have plenty of snow cover.
-If you take a road trip to Emerald Lake, dress accordingly for the temperature change.
+The road trip to Emerald Lake may experience a significant temperature change, so dress accordingly.

-If you visit Alaska in spring, trails at the top of gondolas will also have snow.
-So, if you plan to hike at the top of Mt.
-Roberts Tram in Juneau or Icy Strait Point, have the correct footwear.
+Visiting Alaska in spring means finding snow on trails at the top of gondolas.
+So, when planning to hike at the top of Mt.
+Roberts Tram in Juneau or Icy Strait Point, wear the correct footwear.
+Even in July, I found patches of snow at the Mount Roberts peak.

 7. Discounted Tours